incrediblesound/story-graph/README.md

   },
 })
 ```
 As you can see from these examples we have special constants move_out and move_in for modeling location transitions.
-A thing will only match a location transition if it is currently in the location indicated in the rule type with move_out, and if the location indicated in the type with move_in is contained in the possible locations of that thing.
-So, for the first example above, a thing will match the rule if its current location is "the house" and if "the garden" is contained in its potential locations.
+An actor will only match a location transition if it is currently in the location indicated in the rule type with move_out, and if the location indicated in the type with move_in is contained in the possible locations of that actor.
+So, for the first example above, an actor will match the rule if its current location is "the house" and if "the garden" is contained in its potential locations.

 The second way to use locations in your rules is to localize them.
 Some rules might describe events that make sense if they happen in one location but not in another.
 To configure this, simply add a locations property to the rule with an array of locations where that rule can occur.
 Here is an example of a rule I wrote that is localized:
 ```javascript